 Pontoon boats have different engine models and specifications.
 The engine is also a sensitive component, so winterization steps should be specific to its brand and model.

 Start by disconnecting the battery from the outboard engines.
-Drain your engine block based on the manufacturer’s direction for the inboard and outboard engines.
+Drain your engine block based on the manufacturer’s direction for the inboard engines and outboard engines.

 Close the port and fill the motor block with the correct lubricant.